 I had this idea to make cookies with all wild foraged ingredients, from the flour to the sweetener and everything.
 Flour, believe it or not, is relatively easy to mimic with foraged ingredients.
 Butter, on the other hand, is not.

 I had just rendered some squirrel fat to make cookies, and they were absolutely delicious.
-A bit of maple, a quail egg, hazelnut flour, and squirrel fat makes a darn tasty cookie.
+A bit of maple, a quail egg, hazelnut flour, and squirrel fat make a darn tasty cookie.

 At the same time, I had just made a big batch of pine bark flour to make a traditional Nordic pine bark bread (yes, there really is such a thing).
 So here I find myself with a jar of rendered squirrel fat, a few leftover quail eggs and plenty of pine bark flour for baking.
 See, cookies are the obvious solution!